-The applicant is expected to process approximately 6,000 tons of soil at the current site.
+The facility is expected to process approximately 125,000 tons per year.
 The anticipated service area is the greater Portland metropolitan area and surrounding region.
-The facility would not exclude materials that originate outside of the Metropolitan Service District, but will service only BP oil from the initial site.
+The facility would not exclude materials that originate outside of the Metropolitan Service District.

 Under the Metro Code, the facility would be exempt from the requirement of collecting and remitting a user fee.
 Also, the applicant has requested a variance from Metro rate-setting.
 This request is based on the nature of the facility, the need to respond rapidly to marketplace requirements and the contributions being made to Metro objective of minimizing or eliminating petroleum contaminated soils from landfills.